Martin Klein (footballer)

-Martin Klein (born 2 July 1984, in Brno) is a Czech football defender.
+Martin Klein (born 2 July 1984) is a Czech former professional footballer who played as a centre-back.

 Club career

-Klein started his career playing for Boby Brno, then he joined Sparta Prague in 2000.
-On 27 February 2002, he scored a goal in a 1–2 loss against Panathinaikos in the 2001–02 UEFA Champions League, at the age of 17 years and 241 days.
+Born in Brno, Klein started his career playing for Boby Brno, then he joined Sparta Prague in 2000.
+On 27 February 2002, he scored a goal in a 2–1 loss against Panathinaikos in the 2001–02 UEFA Champions League, at the age of 17 years and 241 days.
 Later on, he transferred to Teplice, then he joined Konyaspor and Ferencvárosi, before returning to Teplice in 2013.

 In February 2014, Klein signed for Kazakhstan Premier League side FC Kaisar.

 In the summer 2019, Klein joined SK Rakovník.
 On 30 December 2019, Klein moved to German Landesliga Bayern-Nordost club Kickers Selb.

 International career

 Klein was part of Czech Republic U-21.
 On 5 June 2009, he made his debut for the Czech Republic national team in a friendly match against Malta, which ended in a 1–0 win.